Splend1d/datatrove-zhtw/README.md

+# DataTrove-zhtw

+DataTrove-zhtw is a patched version of Datatrove to account for the linguistic needs of the filtering data in Traditional Chinese.

 # DataTrove

 DataTrove is a library to process, filter and deduplicate text data at a very large scale.
 It provides a set of prebuilt commonly used processing blocks with a framework to easily add custom functionality.